2022 asi International Television & Video Conference

 & a chance to network

-This annual award, together with 1000 euros, is presented to the conference paper that makes the best contribution to a greater understanding of TV & Video and its audiences.
+This annual award, together with 1000 euros, is presented to the conference paper that makes the best contribution to a greater understanding of Television & Video and its audiences.
+The award is kindly sponsored by dataBreeders.

 Save